BreathOfTheDragon/PyJul/Tiger-Alpha-0.1/ReadMe.md

 # Tiger POMDP Environment Explanation

-The Tiger POMDP environment is a classic benchmark problem in artificial intelligence that involves decision-making under uncertainty.
-In this scenario, an agent must choose between two doors: one hides a tiger (incurring a penalty if opened), and the other hides treasure (yielding a reward if opened).
+The Tiger POMDP environment is a Partially Observable Markov Decision Process environment.

+In this scenario, an agent must choose between two doors: one hides a tiger (resulting in a penalty if opened), and the other hides treasure (resulting in a reward if opened).

 The agent has three possible actions: `open the left door`, `open the right door`, or `listen` for the tiger's location.